Art as a Permanent Record: The KGS Studios Collections

 What is the process for acquiring a piece from the studio?

-We work directly with collectors, providing a bespoke and personal experience.
-The process begins with a conversation to understand your needs, after which we can share current inventory and develop a custom acquisition plan.
-As is tradition for fine art commissions, all works are funded up front.
+We work directly with collectors to offer a personal experience.
+The process begins with a conversation to understand your needs.
+Then, we share our current inventory and create a custom plan for you.
+As is standard for fine art commissions, payment is made up front.
 We accept all major credit cards.

 Can a private viewing of a piece be arranged?